garybernhardt/readygo/README.md

 ```

 The line of dots and bangs is a progress indicator to let you know that it's still alive.
-Dots represent benchmarks being run; bangs represent benchmarks that were too fast and were wrapped in loops automatically to increase their runtime (see ["Timing Methodology"](#timing-methodology) for more on that).
+Dots represent benchmarks being run; bangs represent benchmarks that were too fast and were wrapped in loops automatically to increase their runtime (see [Timing Methodology](#timing-methodology) for more on that).
 Times are expressed in seconds (s), milliseconds (ms), microseconds (us), or nanoseconds (ns) as appropriate.

 The plot shows a rough visual indication of performance differences between the last recording ("Baseline") and the current system ("Current").